bigjason/prospecto/README.md

 ## Sponsor

-Development for prospecto is sponsored largely by my employer [Voonami](http://www.voonami.com) since we use it heavily in house.
+Development for prospecto is sponsored mainly by my employer [Voonami](http://www.voonami.com) since we use it heavily in house.